2009–10 Czech Cup

 The 2009–10 Czech Cup was the 17th edition of the annual football knockout tournament organized by the Czech Football Association of the Czech Republic.
-It began on 19 July 2009 with the preliminary round and ended with he final on 18 May 2010.
+It began on 19 July 2009 with the preliminary round and ended with the final on 18 May 2010.

-Jablonec prevaile in Generali Arena, Prague at the 18 May 2010 Cup defeating Viktoria Plzeň, 1–2.
+Jablonec prevailed in Generali Arena, Prague at the 18 May 2010 Cup defeating Viktoria Plzeň, 1–2.
 8,233 in attendance.